Bake or Boil Sweet Potatoes for Casserole?

 3. Converting Baked to Boiled:

-2. Increase the liquid slightly to prevent the casserole from being too dry.
+2. The liquid should be increased slightly so that the casserole isn’t becoming too dry.

 Which Method is Best: Bake or Boil Sweet Potatoes for Casserole?